 Most construction sites rely on a variety of heavy machinery, equipment, and vehicles to get the job done.
 These can range from semi-trucks to bulldozers, to cranes.
 These large vehicles and equipment require skilled and qualified drivers.
 Some of the most skilled drivers still need some assistance from a spotter when they are moving.
 Large vehicles often have blind spots and it is helpful to have someone on the outside to safely scan the area and alert the driver of any objects or dangers.
 This is the role of a spotter.

-A spotter is a second pair of eyes and ears for a driver.
-They stand near the equipment or vehicle and feed information to the driver, this can include directions and things the driver is unable to see or hear.
+A spotter is a second pair of eyes and ears for drivers and equipment operators on the jobsite.
+They stand near the equipment or vehicle and feed information to the driver, including directions and things the driver is unable to see or hear by themself.
 Spotters can also be referred to as observers, signalers, and guides.

 Spotting for equipment has been effective in keeping accidents between pedestrians and heavy equipment but there are also some precautions a spotter must follow to keep themself safe.
 If you are asked to be a spotter on your construction site make sure you understand exactly what your role is and ask the driver or your foreman questions before you start spotting for anyone.